ArbitrarilyTong/android/README.md

 There you’ll find all the files that were created.
 The two files of more interest are:

 - `boot.img`, which is the PixelExperience boot image, and contains the recovery-ramdisk.
-- A zip file whose name starts with `crDroid_`, which is the crDroid installer package.
+- A zip file whose name starts with `ArbitrarilyTong-`, which is the crDroid installer package.

 <!-- reference infos -->
 [crd]: https://github.com/crdroidandroid